 Is technology simply an interface we see on mobile devices?
-Everything we do with technological devices is a part of an immaculate system.
-We have always been discovering things.
+Everything we do with technological devices is part of an immaculate system that we have always been discovering.
 For some of us who have no idea about what’s happening in the background of that interface, things are quite complex.
 Because there, there is coding and inner and outer hardware design, and the software is generally worn by the outer hardware or vice versa correlatively.
 But still, what ı am trying to explain is, the better hardware design that combines with a better outer design is still nothing but more than an interface on a glass screen.

 Inside is not as we we think of